Hiring a Developer — Tips

 Security, accessibility, performance and responsiveness aren’t options.

-These are requirements.
+These are not optional.
 How would you feel if you knew that 20% of people who attempted to load and navigate your website simply couldn’t?
 Maybe because their browser is blocking your site with a security warning.
 Or they have a disability barrier preventing them from navigating and reading your site.
 Maybe they live far away from you and your website takes too long to load.
 Perhaps they are using a mobile device or an older device.
 Or maybe your site was hacked and is redirecting your visitors to a new site.
 Humans are diverse and interact with the internet in diverse ways in diverse conditions.
 A secure, accessible, responsive, fast and fully functional website is inviting to everyone.

 If you want to be thrifty with your website development then you want something that will last, that is secure, that is accessible to everyone, that loads quickly and that has been catered to meet your needs.
 Discarding a website every 2 years because it breaks or becomes dated really fast, is not thrifty.
 A website that no one can find or that no one can manage to navigate is not thrifty either.
 That said, there are ways you can develop a web presence on a tight budget — instead of making assumptions, ask your developer how!
 Do yourself and your visitors a favour and take full advantage of the knowledge and expertise of website professionals.
 Remember, we are here to help you succeed.